crossterm-rs/crossterm/README.md

 The above structure is the same for the terminal, color, manager modules.

 Why I have chosen for this design:
-- Because you can easaly extend to muliple platforms by implementing the trait int the mod.rs.
+- Because you can easily extend to multiple platforms by implementing the trait int the mod.rs.
-- You keep the functionalites for different platforms speperated in different files.
+- You keep the functionalities for different platforms separated in different files.
-- Also you have one API the user can call like in the `cursor.rs` above.
-This file should be avoided to change that mutch.
-All the other code could change alot because it has not impact on the user side.
+- Also, you have one API the user can call like in the `cursor.rs` above.
+This file should be avoided to change that much.
+All the other code could change a lot because it has no impact on the user side.

-I higly appriciate when you contributing to this crate.
-Also Since my native language is not Enlishe my grammer and sentence order will not be perfect.
+I highly appreciate it when you are contributing to this crate.
+Also Since my native language is not English my grammar and sentence order will not be perfect.
 So improving this by correcting these mistakes will help both me and the reader of the docs.

 ## Authors